 Chapter 2 The Pre-Travel Consultation Self-Treatable Conditions

 TD is a clinical syndrome that can result from a variety of intestinal pathogens.
 Bacterial pathogens are the predominant risk, thought to account for 80%–90% of TD.
-Intestinal viruses have been isolated in studies of TD, but they usually account for 5%–8% of illnesses, although improved diagnostics and their increased use for recognizing norovirus infections in travelers may change those percentages in the future.
-Protozoal pathogens are slower to manifest symptoms and collectively account for approximately 10% of diagnoses in longer-term travelers.
+Intestinal viruses usually account for 5%–8% of illnesses, although increasing use of improved diagnostics may increase recognition of norovirus infections in the future.
+Infections with protozoal pathogens are slower to manifest symptoms and collectively account for approximately 10% of diagnoses in longer-term travelers.
 What is commonly known as “food poisoning” involves the ingestion of preformed toxins in food.
 In this syndrome, vomiting and diarrhea may both be present, but symptoms usually resolve spontaneously within 12 hours.

 Bacteria are the most common cause of TD.
 Overall, the most common pathogen is enterotoxigenic Escherichia coli, followed by Campylobacter jejuni, Shigella spp., and Salmonella spp.
-Enteroadherent and other E. coli species are also common pathogens in bacterial diarrhea.
+Enteroadherent and other E. coli pathotypes are also common pathogens in TD.
 There is increasing discussion of Aeromonas spp. and Plesiomonas spp. as potential causes of TD as well.
 Viral diarrhea can be caused by a number of pathogens, including norovirus, rotavirus, and astrovirus.

 Giardia is the main protozoal pathogen found in TD.
 Entamoeba histolytica is a relatively uncommon pathogen in travelers.
 Cryptosporidium is also relatively uncommon.
 The risk for Cyclospora is highly geographic and seasonal: the most well-known risks are in Nepal, Peru, Haiti, and Guatemala.
 Dientamoeba fragilis is a low-grade but persistent pathogen that is occasionally diagnosed in travelers.
 The individual pathogens are each discussed in their own sections in Chapter 3, and persistent diarrhea in returned travelers is discussed in Chapter 5.